 Puerto Vallarta art galleries

-Since the first recorded art exhibition was held in PV in 1952, artists have painted their creations and galleries have sprung up in this tropical city that delights with its red tile roofs and charmingly unkempt Mediterranean ambience.
+Since the first recorded art exhibition was held in PV in 1952, artists have painted their creations and galleries have sprung up in this tropical city.

 Today, PV boasts more art galleries than any other coastal destination in Mexico.
-And browsing them is one of the best things to do in Puerto Vallarta!
+And browsing them is another of the best things to do in Puerto Vallarta!

 Many galleries focus on local art.

-Galeria Corsica, the gallery with the Timoteo sculptures, showcases renowned contemporary Mexican artists, who exhibit at Mexico City’s Museum of Modern Art.
+It showcases renowned contemporary Mexican artists, who also exhibit at Mexico City’s Museum of Modern Art.

-The Genius of Paco, which opened in 2009, promotes PV’s colorful naïf art – traditional paintings of village and beach scenes done in a child-like style.
+Then there’s the Genius of Paco, which opened in 2009.
+It promotes PV’s colorful naïf art – traditional paintings of village and beach scenes done in a child-like style.

 At other galleries, you’ll find handmade clay vases and plates from the Mexican town of Mata Ortiz (famous for its sophisticated pottery) and intricately beaded tapestries, masks and sashes from the local Huichol Indian people.